 According to the 2017 consumer digital index, more than 3.1m people in the UK lack basic digital skills.
 Of these, more than 63% are social housing tenants.
 ‘Digital skills’ includes the ability to use a search engine to find information, complete online application forms, manage money or solve a problem using a digital service.

 Local authorities and social housing organisations are already responding to this issue by shaping policy and providing opportunities for people to learn new skills.
-However, there is still the fundamental issue of access to affordable, reliable, fast internet connection in the first place.
+However, there is still a fundamental issue of access to an affordable, reliable, fast internet connection in the first place.

 Grain Connect Managing Director Rich Robinson commented: “The Government has identified that inadequate infrastructure and poor connectivity are the main barriers to digital inclusion and, with social housing often the main tenure to fall short in this area, now is the time for local authorities to look at innovative and cost-effective ways to meet this need.”

-Faster solutions Grain is the latest and most advanced fibre broadband company in the country.
+Faster solutions Grain is the latest and most advanced broadband company in the country focussing on delivering new build fibre.
 UK owned and operated, the Grain network offers residents broadband speeds of well over 1,000Mbs, 35 times faster than the UK average.
 While traditionally focusing on new-build projects to install its technology during the development phase, the company has turned to local authorities and mixed-tenure estates in a bid to offer better, faster, cheaper solutions.

 Rich added: “We are actively pursuing partnerships with councils and housing associations where we work together to bridge the digital exclusion gap, offering solutions to allow social residents to more actively participate in society and increase their skills.